Policies and Procedures

 - Applying for Graduation

 Graduation is not an automatic process.
 Students should apply to graduate no later than the application deadline each semester.
 You must be in good financial standing with the university to receive your diploma.
+Please note that if you have courses left to take in a summer term but are walking in the spring ceremony, you must apply for summer graduation.
 Learn more.

 - Change of Final Exam